 Aftercare is key to the program’s success.
 In the early days, Clink staff were dismayed to see promising students return to crime upon release, despite their culinary qualifications.
 The issue, they concluded, was a lack of assistance on the outside.
 Today, all project graduates are given a cushioned landing at the point of release, with round-the-clock support for those struggling to adjust.
 That can range from practical necessities — securing accommodation or employment — to something altogether more personal: a cup of tea or a phone call when loneliness sets in.

-Sign up for the Reasons to be Cheerful newsletter.For graduate Katie Woodfinden, Clink’s commitment to ongoing support proved vital.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.For graduate Katie Woodfinden, Clink’s commitment to ongoing support proved vital.
 Having served a short sentence for fraud, she was released days before Britain’s first Covid-19 lockdown.
 As surging case numbers pushed hospitals to the brink, a promised health care job fell away, and Woodfinden found herself at loose ends.
 She began working on an idea for a prison magazine, but lacked the contacts to get things moving.
 Then the Clink stepped in.

 “I wanted to talk to people high up in the prison service, but I was intimidated by the officer-prisoner relationship,” Woodfinden says.
 “Then my Clink support worker said, ‘I’ve got a few people who want to meet you.’”